 You can request a meeting or a written response except for advice relating to householder works which will be a written response only.

 If the case officer considers the matter can be adequately dealt with via a written response, a meeting will not be held and the fee will be partially refunded.

-Meetings will be held in the council office unless the case officer considers a site meeting is essential.
+The Council offices are currently closed.
+As such, all meetings will be held virtually using Skype or Zoom unless the case officers considers a site meeting is essential.